 The virtual lab is an isolated virtual environment in which Veeam Backup & Replication verifies VMs.
 In the virtual lab, Veeam Backup & Replication starts VMs from the application group and the verified VM.
-The virtual lab is used not only for the SureBackup verification procedure, but also for U-AIR and On-Demand Sandbox.
+The virtual lab is used not only for the SureBackup verification procedure, but also for U-AIR, On-Demand Sandbox and staged restore.

 The virtual lab itself does not require that you provision extra resources for it.
 However, VMs running in the virtual lab consume CPU and memory resources of the Hyper-V host where the virtual lab is deployed.
 All VM changes that take place during recovery verification are written to the differencing disk (AVHD/AVHDX file) which Veeam Backup & Replication creates for the recovered VM.
 When the recovery verification process is complete, the changes are discarded.